 Prior to Bosworth, Henry had spent much of his life in exile.
 Although his mother went through three husbands, Henry was Margaret Beaufort's only child.
 He had nearly been captured and handed over to Edward IV on one occasion but he had escaped to the court of France, who had backed his expedition to England and his bid for the throne.

-Elizabeth was tall, fair haired, attractive and gentle natured.
+Elizabeth was tall, fair-haired, attractive and gentle natured.
 The marriage took place on 18th January 1486 at Westminster Abbey.
 Nine months later, the new Queen was delivered of a son.
-He was given the symbolic name of Arthur, in honour of the legendary Dark Age British King.
+He was given the symbolic name of Arthur, in honour of the legendary Dark Age Celtic King Arthur.

 Henry and Elizabeth went on to have a large family, four of whom were to survive to adulthood.
 The birth of Arthur was followed by that of a daughter, Margaret, destined to be Queen of Scots, in 1489, then came Henry, a second son, (the future Henry VIII) on whom his father bestowed the title Duke of York, which had been previously held by the Queen's brother Richard, one of the 'Princes in the Tower'.
 Another daughter followed named Elizabeth for her mother, who did not survive the trials of infancy in Tudor times.
 A further daughter, Mary was born in 1498, she was briefly to become Queen of France.
 Then came Edmund and Katherine who both died in infancy.

 In the spring of 1486 the new king went on progress through his realm, among other places, he visited York, where Richard III had, through his connections with the city, been very popular.
 Outwardly at least, he seems to have been well received.Margaret Tudor